mixxxdj/manual/source/chapters/library.rst

 #.
 To confirm you want to permanently remove these tracks from the library,
    click :guilabel:`Purge`.

+.. hint:: If you want to hide or purge only tracks from a specific folder you may use
+          the ``location:`` :ref:`search operator <library-finding-tracks>`, or
+          :ref:`sort the table <library-tracks>` by "Location".

 .. hint:: If you later decide to add some of the deleted tracks back, import
           them to the Mixxx library again, see :ref:`configuration-import`.